oeloeloel/forked/app/story.md

 ```
 ^^^
-inventory_add "pith helmet"
+bag_add "pith helmet"
 ^^^
 ```
 Actions begin and end with three caret ^ symbols on the line above and another three carets on the line below.
 On the lines in-between, you can issue commands.

-In this case, we are telling Forked to add a sturdy, yet attractive, "pith helmet" to the player's inventory.
+In this case, we are telling Forked to add a sturdy, yet attractive, "pith helmet" to the player's "bag" or inventory.
 Forked comes with some useful commands added, including the ability to store and retrieve items from an inventory.
 More about custom commands later.

 When you drop an action into a chunk like this, it will run once, each time this chunk is loaded.
-That's the perfect time to add or remove an item to your inventory.
+That's the perfect time to add an item to, or remove an item from, your bag.

 [Next: Using Actions with Triggers](#actions_with_triggers) [Back: Triggers](#triggers)